jbcodeforce/jbcodeforce.github.io/docs/techno/kar.md

 ## Some concepts

-* KAR make it easy to structure the state of microservices as a collection of actor instances
+* KAR makes it easy to structure the state of microservices as a collection of actor instances
 * Each actor instance is responsible for its own state.
 * The state of an actor instance can be saved or restored safely (into Redis)
 * Actors are relocatable